 Chilaquiles Verdes with Chicken

-- 1/2 cup Mexican queso fresco (crumbled)
+- ½ cup queso fresco crumbled

-- 1 16 oz refried beans
+- 16 oz refried beans

-- 1/2 red onion (cut into thin slices and half moons)
+- ½ red onion cut into thin slices and half moons

-- 24 corn tortillas (cut into triangles)
+- 24 corn tortillas cut into triangles

-- 1/3 cup cilantro (coarsely chopped)
+- ⅓ cup cilantro coarsely chopped

 - vegetable or olive oil

-- salt and pepper (to taste)
+- salt and pepper to taste

-- avocado (cut into slices)
+- avocado pitted and cut into slices

-- lemon or lime (sprinkle over avocado slices to avoid discoloration)
+- lemon or lime sprinkle over avocado slices to avoid discoloration

-- 3 serrano peppers
+- 1-3 serrano peppers

 - 3 garlic cloves

-|Rinse chicken thighs and remove skins.
-Place chicken in a saucepan with enough water and salt to taste.
-Cook for 20 minutes.
-If using chicken breasts, cook for 35 minutes.
-Remove chicken and let cool for a few minutes.
+- Remove chicken and let cool for a few minutes.
 Reserve a cup of broth chicken was cooked in.
 Shred chicken with two forks.
 Set aside.

 - Cook tomatillos, serrano peppers and garlic cloves in a saucepan with water to cover over medium heat.
 Cook for 15 minutes.
-Drain and add all ingredients to a blender and puree.
-Add some of the chicken broth to sauce if you prefer to have a thinner sauce.|

 - Cut tortillas into triangles.
 Heat a cast iron or skillet over medium heat and add 2 tablespoons of oil.
 Fry tortilla triangle in batches until golden and crispy.
 Avoid overcrowding skillet.
 Drain on paper towels and continue frying triangles until all are cooked.
 Add oil as needed.

-|Wipe skillet with a paper towel.
-Add half of the green sauce and heat for 3 minutes over medium heat.
-Arrange the tortillas triangles on top of sauce.
+- Arrange the tortillas triangles on top of sauce.
 Add shredded chicken and top with more sauce.
 Stir all together and cook for another 3 minutes.